Seismography of Artistic Practices

 "because this is what learning is.
 If we don't create these spaces where people can express 'I have never done this before', or 'I don't understand how that works,' or 'it’s not working on my system,' then we can't share it.
 If we want to share this other way of doing things, we also have to do it.
 Always.
 Networking takes time.
 It's not only the machines, it's also the people living a good life, and that means time and energy and everything that entails, with all our personalities."

 She joined ATNOFS with esc because she felt that this is the next generation of people who do things.
 She wanted to bring everything that people already thought about and tried out and experimented with, so that there is an access to lived history, all the contradictions and the doubts, the good and the bad things, everything that already happened, because for the new generation it's something that can only be read about.
-Even though today things are created in a completely different setting, the questions remain the same: what is it that technology does to us and what could an active role in that look like?
+Even though today things are created in a completely different setting, the questions remain the same: what is it that technology does for us and what could an active role in that look like?
 What could an infrastructure be that is reflecting our needs?
 She mentions how it is good to bridge this history while also being sensitive to what has changed.
 She sees this change most clearly in this real wish for collectivity in a way that makes space for others.
 It's not only a wish, it is really a practice.
 The Code of Conduct at Varia, for example, is really something that they live, part of how they do things and they have found ways to actually enact that.
 It's not an abstract verbalization of something they aim for, it's really part of how they do things.
 This is a huge change over the decades.

 1. esc medien kunst labor is an art initiative, a cultural organization, and exhibition space based in the city center of Graz, Austria.
 While its main task is the production of art, it also puts emphasis on the observation and capturing of artistic processes.
 The artistic activities of esc mkl are determined by the fact that art is understood as a subsystem of social and societal reality.
 As a hub for the exchange of ideas, esc mkl serves to network between artists, scientists, theorists, and many more while also providing infrastructure, technical support, and advice.
 Furthermore, exhibitions contribute to the public awareness of art and promote artists.